 - Instructions and Emergency Info -

-Leave instructions, emergency numbers and photocopies in a pre-arranged place for your house sitter or other.
+Leave instructions, pertinent information, emergency numbers and photocopies in a pre-arranged place for your house sitter or other.

-Be sure their crate (if that's the place they feel safe) along with favourite toys,
+Be sure their crate (if that's the place they feel safe) along with favorite toys,

 blankets and snacks accompany them.

 Check to ensure that you've packed batteries and chargers that you may have been using to get ready for the trip.